USS Zumwalt: Post-delivery

 In April 2019, Zumwalt departed San Diego for a first operational deployment into the Pacific since the shipyard availability conducted in 2017 and 2018.
 This patrol included a visit to Ketchikan, Alaska, during which Zumwalts watch teams were able to conduct stability trials in stormy seas (Sea State 6), and Pearl Harbor, marking the first visit of a Zumwalt Class Destroyer to Hawaii.
 The Navy accepted final delivery in April 2020, preparing for more sea tests.

-In September 2022 Zumwalt made her first port call in Guam during the longest voyage since the ship was commissioned enroute to Japan.
+In September 2022 Zumwalt made her first port call in Guam during the longest voyage since the ship was commissioned en route to Japan.

 On 1 August 2023, Zumwalt got underway to her new homeport in Ingalls Shipbuilding in Pascagoula, Mississippi for a modernization period and to receive technology upgrades.

 Work was completed in December 2024, and she was refloated having had the two Gun Systems removed.
 The former forward gun mount was replaced with four launchers intended for the Intermediate-Range Conventional Prompt Strike (IRCPS) missile, with each canister capable of holding three missiles.
 The former aft gun mount is reserved for weapons yet to be specified.

+On 22 April 2026, Zumwalt had suffered a fire on board the ship which injured three sailors while undergoing a modernization period in Ingalls Shipbuilding.